Measles Outbreak Control: CDC's Dynamic Modeling and Mass Vaccination Strategies

 3. The surge in measles cases underscores the importance of maintaining high vaccination coverage rates and robust surveillance systems.

 Despite its utility, the modeling approach had limitations.
-Parameters were subject to substantial uncertainty due to the outbreak's limited size.
+Due to the outbreak's limited size, parameters were subject to substantial uncertainty.
 Additionally, the model structure and assumptions may have influenced the accuracy of projections.
 The model did not account for the relocation of 22 family units to a quarantine hotel, potentially affecting final outbreak size estimations.

 In a recent report by the CDC, at the end of 2023, US measles elimination status was maintained due to the absence of sustained measles virus transmission for 12 consecutive months and the presence of a well-performing surveillance system.
 Despite this, widespread US measles transmission risk remains low due to high population immunity.
 The increase in cases during the first quarter of 2024 indicates that additional activities are needed to enhance routine measles, mumps, and rubella vaccination coverage, particularly among close-knit and under-vaccinated communities.
 These activities should include promoting vaccination before international travel and rapidly investigating suspected measles cases.2